Senior Resources » Top 10 Groovy Artists & Bands from the 60s That Made Pop Culture History

 The Jimi Hendrix Experience

 Described as “arguably the greatest instrumentalist in the history of rock music” by The Rock and Roll Hall of Fame, American guitarist Jimi Hendrix continues to inspire musicians decades after his death.
 Though his life was short, his impact on the 1950s music scene was huge.
-Even Eric Clapton—a skilled guitarist in his own right—was blown away by Hendrix’s talent.
+Even Eric Clapton was blown away by Hendrix’s talent.
 “He played just about every style you could think of, and not in a flashy way,” Clapton later recounted.
 “I mean he did a few of his tricks, like playing with his teeth and behind his back, but it wasn’t in an upstaging sense at all, and that was it … He walked off, and my life was never the same again.”

 The Monkees

 Did you know that The Monkees were actually a fictional band created for the TV show of the same name?
 One magazine even reported that they outsold the Beatles and The Rolling Stones combined.
-While this claim was later debunked, The Monkees were popular in their own right.
-In fact, “Last Train to Clarksville” spent 13 weeks atop the Billboard 200 album chart until it was ousted by their next album More of the Monkees.
-With hitmakers like Carole King and Neil Diamond writing songs for the band, it’s not difficult to see why this fictional band enjoyed real-life success!
+While this claim was later debunked, The Monkees were still popular!
+In fact, “Last Train to Clarksville” spent 13 weeks atop the Billboard 200 album chart until it was ousted by their next album, More of the Monkees.
+With hitmakers like Carole King and Neil Diamond writing songs for the band, we can see why this fictional band enjoyed real-life success!

 The Rolling Stones

-We can thank the U.K. for yet another generation-defining rock band!
-Breaking away from their cover-band roots in record time, they released three songs that became international hits.
-Many consider “(I Can’t Get No) Satisfaction” one of the greatest rock songs of all time.
-The British music press often pitted The Rolling Stones against The Beatles, a fact that neither side of the equation seemed to appreciate.
+We can thank the UK for yet another generation-defining rock band!
+Breaking away from their cover-band roots in record time, The Rolling Stones released three songs that became international hits.
+A lot of people consider “(I Can’t Get No) Satisfaction” one of the greatest rock songs of all time.
+The British music press often pitted The Rolling Stones against The Beatles, which neither band seemed to appreciate.
 In a 2015 interview with Esquire, Stones member Keith Richards even referred to Sgt.
 Pepper’s Lonely Hearts Club Band as “a mishmash of rubbish.”
 Yikes!

 Simon & Garfunkel

 As one of the best-selling musical acts of the 1960s, this folk-rock duo is behind hits such as “Sounds of Silence” and the Grammy-winning “Mrs. Robinson.”
-Though the two friends met when they were both cast in their school’s production of Alice in Wonderland, their bond was hardly as harmonic as their music.
-In fact, the pair went their separate ways in 1957 after Simon recorded solo material without informing Garfunkel.
+Though the two friends met when they were both cast in their school’s production of Alice in Wonderland, their bond was hardly as harmonious as their music.
+The pair actually went their separate ways in 1957 after Simon recorded solo material without telling Garfunkel.
 Fortunately, they reunited long enough to record some of their most iconic hits before breaking up for good in 1970.
 “We were really best friends up until ‘Bridge over Troubled Water,” Simon stated in the MGM+ documentary series In Restless Dreams: The Music of Paul Simon. “[Afterwards], it didn’t have the harmony of the friendship…that was broken.”

 Looking for More?